-This year, it consists of three 2-hour sessions.
+The program consists of three 2-hour sessions.
 Lessons are taught by certified instructors.
 Students are taught safety and the basics of XC skiing in a fun atmosphere.
-Classic skiing is always taught, and depending on the group dynamics, sometimes Skate skiing is also taught.
+Classic skiing is always taught and, depending on the group dynamics, sometimes skate skiing is also taught.

 Parents and teachers are encouraged to participate in the program.
 The more the merrier, but we must have a minimum of two adults per class plus one as a chaperone inside the ski lodge.
-The schools have the responsibility of assigning adult chaperones.
+Schools have the responsibility of assigning adult chaperones.

 How to prepare for the ski days?

-On our end, we provide in-school orientations for local schools and comprehensive packages for distance schools.
-We hope this might help students be better prepared and perhaps more excited to ski outside of our program on their own time.
+On our end, we provide in-school orientations for local schools and comprehensive packages for schools outside the local area.
+The aim is to help students be better prepared and perhaps more excited to ski outside of our program on their own time.

 Are subsidies available?